 - the seizure lasts 2 minutes longer than is usual for them; or

-- the seizure lasts for more than 5 minutes and you don’t know how long their seizures usually last.
+- the seizure lasts for more than 5 minutes.

 A selection of first aid information for seizures including how to put someone into the recovery position and what to do if someone is in 'status'.